nbcnews/slides/README.md

-slides
+Slides
 ======

-big words and pictures on the wall behind the person talking
+Big words and pictures on the wall behind the person talking